vidister/gimp-web/content/news/2016-01-12 LGM/index.md

 <iframe width="425" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://www.openstreetmap.org/export/embed.html?bbox=-0.3714752197265625%2C51.550444854394286%2C-0.27611732482910156%2C51.60506465084748&amp;layer=mapnik&amp;marker=51.57776295788465%2C-0.32379627227783203" style="border: 1px solid black"></iframe><br/><small><a href="https://www.openstreetmap.org/?mlat=51.5778&amp;mlon=-0.3238#map=14/51.5778/-0.3238">View Larger Map</a></small>
 </div>

-If you are unable to join us at the meeting, please [consider donating something][pledgie] to help offset the costs of project participants to make the trip out to collaborate with so many other awesome project!
+If you are unable to join us at the meeting, please [consider donating something][pledgie] to help offset the costs of project participants to make the trip out to collaborate with so many other awesome projects!
 LGM has a [Pledgie campaign][pledgie] running to assist with travel costs for participants:

 <a style='display:block; text-align: center;' href='https://pledgie.com/campaigns/30935'><img alt='Click here to lend your support to: Libre Graphics Meeting 2016 - London and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/30935.png?skin_name=chrome' border='0' ></a>